Browser Automation¶

 How routing works¶

-You can also force browser routing without relying on keywords by declaring it on your agent class:
+You can also make browser routing explicit by declaring it on your agent class:

 class MyAgent(AutoAgent):